SM Spirituality Media

 What it isn't

-Mysticism is not magic and not occultism, though all three have at times shared vocabulary.
-It is not necessarily theistic — the Buddhist mystic and the secular contemplative are mystics on this account.
-It is not anti-rational; the great mystics have generally been first-rate intellects who used reason to clear the ground for what reason cannot itself reach.
-And it is not a substitute for ethics: every serious mystical tradition treats ethical conduct as a prerequisite for the inner work, not a replacement for it.
+Mysticism is not necessarily theistic.
+The Buddhist mystic and the secular contemplative are mystics on this account.
+It is not anti-rational.
+The great mystics have generally been first-rate intellects who used reason to clear the ground for what reason cannot itself reach.
+And it is not a substitute for ethics.
+Every serious mystical tradition treats ethical conduct as a prerequisite for the inner work, not a replacement for it.

 — end of entry —